nargetdev/admin/php/README.md

 * conf/
  * Apache Config Directory
  * EDIT THIS
- * Go to all the TODOs and make the appropriate changes
+ * Go to all the TODOs and make the appropriate changes (also of these can be handled by setup.sh, so you don't need to worry about it)

 * html/
- * Your code here for PA1

 * run/
  * An apache folder that you need.
 Don't mess with it.